-A person who identifies as transgender or transsexual are usually people who are born with a typical male or female anatomies but feel that their birth assignment was wrong.
+A person who identifies as transgender or transsexual are usually people who are born with a typical endosex male or endosex female anatomies but feel that their birth assignment was wrong.
 Some believe that they are born into the “wrong body”, and others feel they are of nonconforming in their body anatomy and come to peace with it.
 However, all feel they have a different gender assignment than the one given to them at birth.
 Some transgender and transsexual people want to conform completely to strictly male or female, while some have embraced they are non-binary, nonconforming, gender fluid, gender queer, androgynous and many other words to describe gender identity.
 For example, A person who identifies as being transgender or transexual may have typical female anatomy, but be of the male gender identity and may seek to appear as male by taking hormones or electing to have sex reassignment surgeries.
 At this point, a transgender person might also call their sex altersex.
 There are many ways a person may decide to alter their bodies if they identify as transgender.
 One note before we move onto explaining intersex.
 Not all non-conforming or non-binary gender identities consider themselves transgender.
 Last, the term transsexual has become more outdated and is only used by a few now.
 It is best to ask how a person labels themself.

 People who have intersex natural bodily variations have anatomy that is not considered typically male or female.
 In other words and an intersex person is not born endosex.
 It is now said that they were born biologically intersex and it is no longer proper to call intersex a disorder or medical condition.
 Most people with intersex variations come to medical attention because doctors or parents notice something unusual about their bodies.
 In contrast, people who are transgender have an internal experience of gender identity that is different from their birth assignment.